storj/docs/app/(docs)/object-mount/user-guides/access/page.md

 ## AWS S3 Access Point support

-cunoFS supports using an AWS S3 Access Point instead of a bucket as an endpoint.
+Object Mount supports using an AWS S3 Access Point instead of a bucket as an endpoint.
 Access points are unique addresses that customers can create to enforce distinct permissions and network controls for any request made specifically through that access point.

 To use an Access Point instead of a container, provide the full Amazon Resource Name (ARN) in place of the bucket name: